Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 As a bare minimum, add a README.md file that documents what the benchmark does and the settings.
 For more comprehensive documentation, you can create an additional doc/ folder and place there additional files.

-### Benchmark tests

-Please consider adding tests for your benchmark in bin/, and also if appropriate add them to CI or test_PR.sh

 ## Adding a benchmark suite